csense-oss/idea-kotlin-assistance/README.md

 ## Changelog

+### 0.5
+- Fixed bugs with order (functions locations does not matter, as its the variables only) & indirect references duplicated names

 ### 0.4
 - handle extensions better for initialization order.
 - handle 1 level of indirect references for Initialization order.